Good news! Lloyds Banking Group has announced an overhaul of its unarranged overdraft fees.

 Our Director of Policy and Campaigns, Alex Neill, said:

-Back our call for genuine better banking by signing our petition today.
+Join our call for a crackdown on unfair overdraft charges by signing our petition today.

 Two of the big banks have come out in support of our Better Banks campaign, which calls on the industry to deliver better everyday banking for their customers.